 The chart above, from a recent NAA publication, shows the breakdown of renter profiles in the US.
 As you can see, 66% of all renters are Millennials or younger.

-Here’s what you can expect from the Millennial generation of renters:
+Here’s what you can expect from the Millennial renters:

 - “Starting out singles” refers to the youngest renters profiled with high rent-to-income ratios.
 These folks tend to choose smaller apartments (Class B or C properties) and only some gravitate towards Class C units in urban cores.